4ms/metamodule-plugin-sdk/docs/native-plugin.md

 ## ModuleInfo

 The ModuleInfo defines all other aspects of a module besides what's in CoreProcessor.
-Roughly speaking, CoreProcessor defines the audio/DSP aspects, and ModuleInfo defines the UI aspects.
+Roughly speaking, the CoreProcessor class defines the audio/DSP aspects, and the ModuleInfo class defines the UI aspects.

-There are several ways to create the ModuleInfo, depending on your preferences.
+There are several ways to create the ModuleInfo, depending on your preference.
-In the end, what needs to happen is the register_module() function needs to be given a `ModuleInfo` class, which is uses to create a `ModuleInfoView` object.
+In the end, both techniques do the same two things:
-Or, it can be passed the `ModuleInfoView` object directly.
+ - Create a list of elements (and other things) that will persist for the lifetime of the plugin.
-The ModuleInfoVie object points to a span of Elements and other things.
+ - Pass a "view" of these elements to the register_module() function.

-Since the `ModuleInfoView` is a view (i.e. it points to other data), the data needs to live somewhere for the duration of the plugin.
-Typically you would create static or global ModuleInfo data, or allocate this data on the heap at startup, and then pass a view of that data to register_module().
+### Technique 1: Creating ModuleInfoView via ModuleInfo class

-How do we create a ModuleInfoView?
-We'll show two ways to go about it
+This technique is to create a class that's derived from `ModuleInfoBase`.

-### Creating ModuleInfoView via ModuleInfo class
+You can see this base class [here](https://github.com/4ms/metamodule-core-interface/blob/main/CoreModules/elements/element_info.hh)

-`ModuleInfoView` has a helper function which creates this view from a class derived from `ModuleInfoBase`
+Then we pass this class to `register_module` as a template parameter.

 For example: